jamesmunns/lab-notebook/src/projects/brick-mount.md

 These features were based on [this page](https://grabcad.com/tutorials/lego-01-basic-dimensions-bricks-explained)'s CAD analysis of LEGO bricks.

 That's pretty much it.
-In my boards, I've left 0.25-0.50mm edge-cut clearance (inside the courtyard) to ensure that my boards will fit "inside" of the footprint of an actual lego brick.
+In my boards, I've left 0.25-0.50mm edge-cut clearance (inside the courtyard) to ensure that my boards will fit "inside" of the footprint of an actual brick.

 ## Current Board Designs